KarolS/millfork/docs/faq.md

 * 6502 and its descendants: 6510, 65C02, Ricoh 2A03, and to a lesser degree CSG 65CE02, Hudson Soft HuC6280 and WDC 65816.
 6509 is not supported and will not be.

 * Intel 8080, Zilog Z80, Sharp LR35902 (also known as GBZ80)

+* There is also partial experimental support for Intel 8086, via automatic 8080-to-8086 translation.
+The generated code is very large and very slow.

 ### Why Millfork when I can use assembly?